Easy, Delicious Weekly Meal Plans for Busy Moms!

 When I first made my Chinese pulled pork, Ian about died from happiness.
-It takes an American classic - pulled pork - and has an Asian twist by cooking the meat in traditional Asian ingredients.
-While the meat is great in a wrap, on a sandwich, or in a salad, it's also great just eaten as is.
-I highly suggest topping it with my slaw with miso dressing.
+It takes an American classic - pulled pork - and adds an Asian twist.
+By cooking the meat in traditional Asian ingredients, it has distinct Chinese background flavors.
+While the meat is great in a wrap, on a sandwich, or in a salad, it's also great eaten as is.
+I highly suggest topping it with a slaw or quick marinated cucumbers.
 This recipe is bound to impress.
 I promise.

 Recipe: Chinese Pulled Pork